nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a module
-2. AddressBook requests for details of the module to add
+2. CLIMods requests for details of the module to add
 3. User enters the requested details
-4. AddressBook adds the module
+4. CLIMods adds the module

     Use case ends.